boscop-fr/orejime/README.md

 A major overhaul of the configuration took place in this version, as to clarify naming and align more with the GDPR vocabulary.

-If you were already using version 2, a tool to migrate your current configuration is available here : https://orejime.boscop.fr/migration.
+If you were already using version 2, a tool to migrate your current configuration is available here : https://orejime.boscop.fr/#migration.

 ## Development

-If you want to contribute to Orejime, or make a special build for yourself, clone the project then:
+If you want to contribute to Orejime, or make a custom build for yourself, clone the project and run these commands:

 ```
 npm install
 npm start
 ```

-You can then open the demo page on `http://localhost:3000` - it will be reloaded automatically when the JS or CSS changes.
+You can then open the demo page at `http://localhost:3000`, which will be reloaded automatically whenever the JS or CSS changes.

 ## License & credits